paulvanbladel/aurelia-auth/README.md

     .standardConfiguration()
     .developmentLogging()
     .plugin('aurelia-animator-css')
-    .plugin('paulvanbladel/aureliauth', (baseConfig)=>{
+    .plugin('paulvanbladel/aurelia-auth', (baseConfig)=>{
          baseConfig.configure(config);
     });
   aurelia.start().then(a => a.setRoot());
 }
 ```
-The above aurelia configuration file consumes the Aureliauth security configuration file.
+The above aurelia configuration file consumes the aurelia-auth security configuration file.

 ##Provide a UI for a login, singup and profile.

-See aureliauth-samples for more details.
+See aurelia-auth-samples for more details.

 Button actions are passed to the corresponding view model via a simple click.delegate:
 ```